 However, double-check that it's just ants.
 Termites prefer softened woods as well.
 Termites may eat any type of wood, although softwoods are the easiest to destroy.
 Termites are wood-eating insects that usually target wooden furniture.

 What are the Differences between Ants and Termites?

 Both termites and flying ants gather in a herd when the mating time arrives.
-In fact, in naked eyes sometimes it is hard to distinguish between flying ants and termites.
-But they have much dissimilarity.
+In fact, in naked eyes, sometimes it is hard to distinguish between flying ants and termites.
+But they have many dissimilarities.
 In this discussion, we are going to give vital points that will clear your concept.

 1- The Shape of Their Body: -